TARAFramework/tara-paper/README.md

 # tara-paper

-Enhanced, academic and detailed version of TARA
+Enhanced and detailed version of TARA condensed in a academic paper.